basakkurtuldu/basakkurtuldu.github.io/README.md

 |Lisans| Yüksek Lisans | Doktora |
 | --- | --- | --- |
-| Traditional logic
-Classical Logic
-History of Logic
-Philosophy of Logic
-Types of Logic
-Application of Logic | Logic Readings
-                       Fuzzy Logic Applications
-					   Philosophyof Informal Logic with Papers
+| Traditional logic, Classical Logic, History of Logic, Philosophy of Logic, Types of Logic, Application of Logic | Logic Readings, Fuzzy Logic Applications, Philosophyof Informal Logic with Papers
-					   Philosophy of Mathematics | Readings on Philosophy of AI The Recent Period Language Mathematics and Logic Studies Types of Logical Reasoning |
+					   Philosophy of Mathematics | Readings on Philosophy of AI, The Recent Period Language Mathematics and Logic Studies, Types of Logical Reasoning |